zama-ai/concrete/docs/getting-started/quick_start.md

 An inputset is a collection representing the typical inputs to the function.
 It is used to determine the bit widths and shapes of the variables within the function.

-It should be an iterable, yielding tuples of the same length as the number of arguments of the function being compiled:
+It should be in iterable, yielding tuples, of the same length as the number of arguments of the function being compiled:

 <!--pytest-codeblocks:skip-->
 ```python